prototypefund/dark-crystal-ephemeral-keys/README.md

 - `databaseKey` may be a string or an object
 - callback returns a buffer

-### `boxMessage(message, recipientPublicKey, contextMessage, callback)`
+### `const boxedMessage = boxMessage(message, recipientPublicKey, contextMessage)`

-This function will generate a keypair, encrypt a given shard to a given ephemeral public key, delete the generated private key, and return the encrypted message in the callback.
+This synchronous function will generate a keypair, encrypt a given shard to a given ephemeral public key, delete the generated private key, and return the encrypted message.

 The context message is a string or buffer which is added to the shared secret so that it may only be used for a specific purpose.